 How long do car finance claims take

-At the moment, customers are urged to lodge their complaint with the FCA ready for the conclusion of its investigation in May 2025.
+At the moment, customers are urged to lodge their complaint with their lender to protect their position.

 Car finance claims how much will I get